dasi0075/ecommerce-pattern-library/_products/ella.md

 ---
-layout: products
----
-  "{{All of our products are made with the highest quality}}"

 name: "Ella"
+description: |
-description: A t-shirt with 'Ella Fritzgerald' on it Ella Fritzgerald apparel
+  A t-shirt with 'Ella Fritzgerald' on it
+  Ella Fritzgerald apparel
 image: "/images/ella.png"
 price: 25